ManicodeSecurity/Defending-DevOps/labs/7-Attacking-Kubelet/lab.md

 ```
 minikube start --bootstrapper kubeadm
 ```

-1. Run our `curl` command from before:
+1. Run our `curl` command from before.
+We see that the response is `Forbidden` which is due to how `kubeadm` bootstraps clusters. `kubeadm` implements authorization of the kubelet by default.
+Let's take a look at this setting under the hood:
 ```
 curl --insecure https://192.168.99.100:10250/pods
 ```
-We see that the response is `Forbidden` which is due to how `kubeadm` bootstraps clusters. `kubeadm` implements authorization of the kubelet by default.
-Let's take a look at this setting under the hood:

 2. SSH into our Minikube node and take a look at our kubelet config:
 ```